Skip to Content

 1. Global Provider

-// app/providers/WalletConnectProvider.tsx "use client"; import { useWalletConnectSession } from '@/app/hooks/useWalletConnectSession'; export function WalletConnectProvider({ children }: { children: React.ReactNode }) { // Activates the global WalletConnect session‐listening hook useWalletConnectSession(); return <>{children}</>; }
+// dapp/components/providers/WalletConnectProvider.tsx "use client"; import { useWalletConnectSession } from '@/app/hooks/useWalletConnectSession'; export function WalletConnectProvider({ children }: { children: React.ReactNode }) { // Activates the global WalletConnect session-listening hook useWalletConnectSession(); return <>{children}</>; }

 Purpose: Ensures useWalletConnectSession() runs once at the top level (e.g. root layout), so WalletConnect wiring is active on every page.
+(In code you import it via the @providers/WalletConnectProvider alias, but the file physically lives at dapp/components/providers/WalletConnectProvider.tsx.)

 2. Session Hook (useWalletConnectSession)